-IHS SCHOOL COUNSELING SERVICES
+Ihs SCHOOL COUNSELING SERVICES

-THE GOALS OF THE GUIDANCE DEPARTMENT ARE:
+THE GOALS OF THE Counseling DEPARTMENT ARE to:

-- To assist students in developing achievement potential
+- Assist students in developing achievement potential

-- To communicate with community members and resources
+- Communicate with community members and resources

 Counselors monitor academic progress and assist students to further define long-term goals.
 Counselors discuss the need for academic challenge and strong curriculum choices.
-Students meet as needed with their counselor for support and assistance in developing effective skills for coping with social and emotional issues impacting school life.
+Students meet, as needed, with their counselor for support and assistance in developing effective skills for coping with social and emotional issues impacting school life.
+Advisory classes continue, and students continue exploring the Naviance Program.
 Special programs are presented on different aspects of teen development.

 Emphasis is placed on continued academic achievement and the building of a strong and challenging academic profile.
-Students further explore their personalities, skills and interests in terms of college majors and career options.
-NAVIANCE, a web-based career and college search program, is utilized by counselors, students and parents.
-Families are guided through the challenging college planning process with a great deal of personal time and attention.
-Counselors also continue to provide individual support to students on personal, social and emotional issues.
-Special programming/activities focus on promoting positive peer relationships, making positive lifestyle choices and performing acts of kindness for the greater community.
+All students will take the ACT in school sometimes in Spring.
+Juniors are encouraged to take the SAT close to the end of their Junior Year.
+Students further explore their personalities, skills and interests in terms of college majors and career options through Naviance and meetings with their counselor.
+Families are guided through the college planning process with a great deal of personal time and attention.
+Students and parents/guardians are invited to attend College Planning Night, Parts I and II, in February and May, to review the college application process.
+Counselors/Therapist also continue to provide individual support to students on personal, social and emotional issues.
+Students are guided in developing a senior academic schedule that best supports their college/career goals and maximizes their academic potential.